samsonhumber/simple-random-integer/README.md

 # simple-random-integer

-A quick proof-of-concept for making npm packages, simplifies the math.random function for finding random integers
+A quick proof-of-concept for making npm packages, provides functionality that reduces the

 # PLAN